Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: D--branes in deformed and the near horizon geometry.

-In this spirit, it does not seem surprising that the appropriate open string data in this case, are the metric of \AdS and the noncommutativity parameter $\nc_{\beta_{\mathbb{R}}}$.
+In this spirit, it does not seem surprising that the appropriate open string data are the metric of \AdS and the noncommutativity parameter $\nc_{\beta_{\mathbb{R}}}$.
 In fact, the action of the $\beta$--deformed gauge theory can be written as that of the parent $\Ncal=4$ theory with the product of the matter fields replaced by a star product associated to $\nc_{\beta_{\mathbb{R}}}$.
 Moreover, as conjectured in \cite{LuninMaldacena,Maurietal05,KuzenkoTseytlin} and later proven in \cite{Khoze}, all planar amplitudes are equal to their $\Ncal=4$ counterparts up to an overall phase factor.
 This suggests that the iterative structure of the large N $\beta$--deformed gauge theory amplitudes, when $\beta=\beta_{\mathbb{R}}\in\mathbb{R}$, is identical to that of the $\Ncal=4$ SYM theory.
 It is then not hard to imagine that the quantum effective action mentioned above will be analogous to that of the undeformed theory with the only difference being some phase factors coming from the noncommutative deformation of the product.
 Subsequently, the open string fields appearing in the DBI form of the effective action of the $\Ncal=4$ theory $(G_{s},\Gcal,\nc=0)$ will be promoted to $(G_{s},\Gcal,\nc_{\beta_{\mathbb{R}}})$.

 It is natural to wonder whether a similar situation could apply to the $\rho$--deformation as well.
-The analysis of section 3 may lead us to think that this is most likely \emph{not} the case.
-Even if we succeeded in writing the action of the theory in question, as the $\Ncal=4$ action with a star product between the matter fields, it is difficult to understand how planar equivalence between the two would be achieved with the deformation being both noncommutative and nonassociative.
+The results of section 3 suggest that this is likely not the case.
+Suppose we succeeded in writing the action of the $\rho$--deformed theory as the $\Ncal=4$ action with a star product between the matter fields.
+It would still be difficult to understand how planar equivalence between the two theories would be achieved given that the deformation is both noncommutative and nonassociative.
 In fact, the proof given in \cite{Khoze} specifically relied on the associativity of the star product for the $\beta$--deformation.
-Nevertheless, nonassociativity is a second order effect in $\rho$ and in view of the results of the previous section, one might hope that a solution to this order could be obtained in this case, too.
+However, nonassociativity shows up at second order in $\rho$ and in view of the results of the previous section one may hope that a solution to this order could be obtained here too.